useblocks/sphinx-needs/docs/dynamic_functions.rst

 Registration
 ~~~~~~~~~~~~

-You must register every dynamic function by using the :ref:`needs_functions` configuration parameter
+You must register every dynamic function by using the :ref:`needs_functions` configuration parameter,
-inside your **conf.py** file:
+inside your **conf.py** file, to add a :py:class:`.DynamicFunction`:

 .. code-block:: python